15 Beautiful Hidden Places in Sydney

 Shipwrecks of Homebush Bay

-Nature seems to be taking over these wrecks, leaving Sydney with a popular photography location.
-The best way to go and see these shipwrecks is by walking along the Waterbird Refuge in Sydney Olympic Park to The Promenade in Wentworth Point.
+These fascinating wrecks have become a favourite spot for photographers.
+The best way to view them is by taking a walk along the Waterbird Refuge in Sydney Olympic Park, leading to The Promenade in Wentworth Point.

 Badu Mangroves in Sydney Olympic Park